ismailkhan1707/Pong-Game/README.md

+You have to install Raylib to run this file.
-Classic pong game.
-Stay tuned for upgrades
+Stay tuned for more upgrades.